odow/SDDP.jl/docs/src/tutorial/04_markovian_policygraphs.md

 state, the converse happens.
 There is also persistence in the climate state: the probability of remaining in the current state is 75%, and the probability of transitioning to the other climate state is 25%.
-We assume that the first stage starts in the _wet_ climate state.
+We assume that the first stage starts in the wet climate state.

 For each stage, we need to provide a Markov transition matrix.
 This is an `M`x`N` matrix, where the element `A[i,j]` gives the probability of transitioning from Markov state `i` in the previous stage to Markov state `j` in the current stage.
 The first stage is special because we assume there is a "zero'th" stage which has one Markov state.
-Furthermore, the number of columns in the transition matrix of a stage (i.e., the number of Markov states) must equal the number of rows in the next stage's transition matrix.
+Furthermore, the number of columns in the transition matrix of a stage (i.e. the number of Markov states) must equal the number of rows in the next stage's transition matrix.
 For our example, the vector of Markov transition matrices is given by:
 ```julia